Anti-austerity ballot backlash rattles euro zone

 In Greece, Sunday's election threatened to produce what daily Ta Nea called a "Nightmare of ungovernability".
 Among the parties that stormed into parliament were the extreme right-wing Golden Dawn, which won 6.97 percent and 21 seats.

-The Left Coalition pushed the former ruling PASOK Socialist party into third place.
-Between them, New Democracy and PASOK won 149 of the 300 seats, two short of a majority.
+The hardline Left Coalition, opposed to the austerity programme, overtook the former ruling PASOK Socialist party in second place.
+Between them, New Democracy and PASOK won 149 of the 300 seats, two short of an overall majority.

-But the four straight years of recession, wage and pension cuts and still rising mass unemployment drove angry Greeks further to the left and right.
+But the four straight years of recession, wage and pension cuts and still rising mass unemployment drove angry Greeks to the political extremes.

 Greece consistently missed targets under its first programme, agreed in April 2010, which led to the restructuring of its private-sector debt under the second package.